Koubek/dockerfiles-dynamics-nav/root/nav/README.md

 * ### Push your image into docker registry
     This step is not really necessary to be able to instantiate later new containers based on the image.
-    But of course, in a real environment, you want to distribute those image you have created.
+    But of course, in a real environment, you want to distribute the image you have created.
     So this is the way how to do it and distribute the images to the audience...
     Your colleagues don`t have to repeat the build process on their own machines.
 They will just reuse what you have already done.
+    When using private registry you should also configure (probably add) **insecure-registries** parameter in your **C:\ProgramData\docker\config\daemon.json**.

     To push the image use the following file:
     ```